GeopJr/geopjr.github.io/page_gen/about.md

 ## I've been programming for about 5 years, mainly as a freelance full-stack web dev.
 ## I mainly enjoy writing in and use the following languages and technologies:

+- C
+- Crystal
 - CSS
+- Elixir
+- Javascript
 - Less
-- Javascript
 - Nodejs
+- Obj-C
+- PHP
 - Ruby
-- Crystal
-- PHP
-- Elixir
-- Obj-C

-## I am very vocal about my support for privacy, de-googling and the [fediverse](https://fediverse.party/)
+## I am very vocal about my support for privacy, de-googling and the [fediverse](https://fediverse.party/).

-## You can see most of my work in the [WORK](./work) page and on my [GitHub](https://github.com/GeopJr) profile.
+## You can see some of my work in the [WORK](./work) page and on my [GitHub](https://github.com/GeopJr) profile.

 ## You can find some of my blog posts in the [BLOG](./blog) page.